 Bracewell has one of the nation’s premier litigation practices.
 For more than 70 years, our lawyers have handled almost every type of commercial dispute in venues throughout the country and the world.
 Every case is important to us.
 Every issue that matters to our clients matters to us.
 In building our much-celebrated practice, we have earned the respect of judges, arbitrators, colleagues, and opponents.

-Our outstanding courtroom advocacy, creative thinking and grit continuously receives extraordinary recognition.
+Our outstanding courtroom advocacy, creative thinking, and grit continuously receive extraordinary recognition.
 In 2019, we were named Commercial Litigation Firm of the Year at the inaugural Chambers USA Texas Awards.
 Chambers USA (2019) commended our “deep bench with a reputation for creative approaches to disputes.”
 Texas Lawyer named our team the Large Law Firm Litigation Department of the Year in 2017.
 Legal 500 (2016) called us a “litigation powerhouse,” noting our “broad range of high-value disputes.”
 Law360 (2016) likewise recognized our leading litigation practice, naming us to its inaugural list of Litigation Powerhouses, which identified the top 50 litigation practices in the nation.
 Law360 (2016) further highlighted Bracewell as being part of an “elite group” of only five firms with fewer than 200 litigation attorneys included on its list of “litigation heavyweights.”

 Bracewell’s appellate practice and lawyers are recognized nationally and regionally by publications such as Chambers USA and The Legal 500 United States.
 Headed by one of Texas’ most experienced appellate lawyers, the team has briefed and presented oral arguments before the Supreme Court of Texas, federal courts of appeals nationwide and state appellate courts throughout Texas.
 Bracewell’s appellate team has a wealth of experience in high-stakes commercial cases and in a wide variety of subject-matter areas, including energy, environmental, insurance and intellectual property.